-And that, my friends, is a win-win, and a bigger win, plus the whole and best purpose of this wild and mysterious thing we call life.
-And that’s what the Object of my faith promises we get when we put our faith in Him… A rest in Him and a strength in Him and a redeemed life in Him and even more and more of Him.
+And that, my friends, is a win-win, plus the whole and best purpose of this wild and mysterious thing we call life.
+And that’s what the Object of my faith promises we get when we put our faith in Him… A rest and a renewing strength and a redeemed and trusting life found in Him and then, everyday, even more and more of Him.

 P.S.
 Featured photo cred to my brother-in-law, Steve Scruggs 🙂